zwave-js/zwave-js-ui/docs/guide/mqtt.md

 - `startExclusion()`: Starts the exclusion
 - `stopInclusion()`: Stops the inclusion
 - `stopExclusion()`: Stops the exclusion
+- `grantSecurityClasses(requested)`: Used to resolve the S2 userCallback promise
+- `validateDSK(dsk)`: Used to resolve the S2 userCallback promise
 - `replaceFailedNode(nodeId, inclusionStrategy)`: Replace a failed node
 - `hardReset()`: Hard reset the controller
 - `healNode(nodeId)`: Heal a specific node